Hypaepa: Kingdom of Pontus

 In 88 BC, Hypaepa rebelled against Mithridates VI of Pontus (r.
 120-63 BC) and was severely punished.

 Roman period

 Under Roman Emperor Tiberius (AD 14-37) it was selection as a candidate for the location of a temple dedicated to worship of the Emperor, but was rejected as being too insignificant.

 The Roman poet Ovid contrasted the great city of Sardis with what he called "little Hypaepa": Sardibus hinc, illinc parvis finitur Hypaepis.

 Coinage of Hypaepa of the 3rd century AD are extant, until the time of Emperor Gallienus.

+Attalus of Hypaepa was a local mentioned in a letter written by Marcus Tullius Cicero to his brother Quintus Tullius Cicero around 61 BC.
+In that letter, Attalus asks Cicero to intercede with Quintus, then governor of Asia, to ensure that payment already decreed for a statue honoring Quintus Publicius, a close friend of Cicero, would not be blocked.
+Cicero forwards the request and urges his brother not to hinder the civic honor.

 Byzantine period

 To judge by the number of Byzantine churches that it contained, Hypaepa flourished under the Byzantine Empire.

 Mythology and pre-christian religion

 The women of Hypaepa were reputed to have received from the mythological Aphrodite the gift of beauty of form and dancing Ovid placed at Hypaepa the home of Arachne before she was turned into a spider.

 The Persian goddess Anahita, identified with Artemis and therefore called Artemis Anaitis or Persian Artemis, was worshipped at Hypaepa, which had been part of the Achaemenid Empire.
 However, under the Roman Empire the priests of the temple bore Greek names, not Persian.

 Pausanias mentions a rite performed in Hypaepa, in which wood was set alight apparently by magic.

 There was a temple of Priapus at the city.

 An inscription from the synagogue of Sardis mentions a benefactor who was a member of the council of Hypaepa, indicating the presence there of a Jewish community.